-THE DEVELOPMENT OF SOCIOPEDAGOGIC THINKING DURING THE PAST FIFTY YEARS
+THE DEVELOPMENT OF SOCIOPEDAGOGICAL THINKING DURING THE PAST FIFTY YEARS

-Socio-pedagogics was initially studied as a science at the University of Pretoria in 1934 when the subject Educational Sociology was taught to credential and M. Ed. students.
-A new social consciousness, concern about social problems, a realization of the complex and problematic nature of modern society, and of the necessity for an adequate social education of the child led to the decision that teachers should have a background in educational sociology.
-During these initial years, socio-pedagogic thinking was strongly influenced by the Christian pedagogics of Ph.
-Kohnstamm, as well as by a so-called anthropological approach; namely, a child is a becoming person who is influenced by the social context in which he/she finds him/herself.
-Lectures and studies in educational sociology dealt with problems surrounding the school child, and the role of the teacher and the school in the community, juvenile delinquency, the socio-economically deprived child, etc.
+Socio-pedagogics was initially studied as a science at the University of Pretoria in 1934 when the subject Educational Sociology is taught to credential and M. Ed. students.
+A new social consciousness, concern about social problems, a realization of the complex, and problematic nature of modern society, and of the necessity for an adequate social education of the child lead to the decision that teachers should have a background in educational sociology.
+During these initial years, socio-pedagogical thinking is strongly influenced by the Christian pedagogics of Ph.
+Kohnstamm, as well as by a so-called anthropological approach; i.e., a child is a becoming person who is influenced by the social context in which he/she finds him/herself.
+Lectures and studies in educational sociology deal with problems surrounding the school child, and the role of the teacher and the school in the community, juvenile delinquency, the socio-economically deprived child, etc.

-In the 40's and 50's, social pedagogics mainly dealt with the education of the child to becoming a social being in a complex society.
-The point of view was that social pedagogics should be based on knowledge of modern society, as well as an understanding of the child's adaptation in society.
-Special attention was given to social problems in the mass-society of the post-war period (the crisis of Western culture) and to the problematic social education (socialization) of the child to morality and responsibility, amid things like industrialization, urbanization, massification, moral decay, social confusion, materialism, problems of social behavior, social values, social theories, etc.-thus, educational problems resulting from a radically changed social structure.
-During these years socio-pedagogic research and reflection were based on a phenomenological analysis of the educative situation from a social point of view.
-In socio-pedagogic thinking a balance was sought between individualizing and socializing in educating a child.
-Through education, a better society had to be created.
+In the 40's and 50's, social pedagogics mainly deals with the education of the child to becoming a social being in a complex society.
+The point of view is that social pedagogics should be based on knowledge of modern society, as well as an understanding of the child's adaptation in society.
+Special attention is given to social problems in the mass-society of the post-war period (the crisis of Western culture) and to the problematic social education (socialization) of the child to morality and responsibility, amid things like industrialization, urbanization, massification, moral decay, social confusion, materialism, problems of social behavior, social values, social theories, etc.-thus, educational problems resulting from a radically changed social structure.
+During these years socio-pedagogic research and reflection are based on a phenomenological analysis of the educative situation from a social point of view.
+In socio-pedagogical thinking, a balance is sought between individualizing and socializing in educating a child.
+Through education, a better society must be created.

-During the 60's, the following guidelines were set for sociopedagogic thinking:
+During the 60's, the following guidelines are set for sociopedagogical thinking:

-- (i) The educative situation is the point of departure for sociopedagogic thinking. - (ii) Social relationships within the educative situation should be researched. - (iii) Social factors which influence a child and his/her education should be researched. - (iv) Social factors should be evaluated in accordance with pedagogic norms. - (v) Social reality should be approached from a pedgogical viewpoint, as pedagogic thinking and research. - (vi) Society, as a whole, has a pedagogic responsibility. - (vii) Society must ensure the adequate education of a child in the midst of a changing social structure.
+- (i) The educative situation is the point of departure for sociopedagogical thinking. - (ii) Social relationships within the educative situation should be researched. - (iii) Social factors which influence a child and his/her educating should be researched. - (iv) Social factors should be evaluated in accordance with pedagogic norms. - (v) Social reality should be approached from a pedgogical viewpoint, as pedagogical thinking and research. - (vi) Society as a whole, has a pedagogic responsibility. - (vii) Society must ensure the adequate education of a child in the midst of a changing social structure.

-During the last decade, sociopedagogic thinking was practiced in terms of sociopedagogical categories or concepts by means of which pedagogic reality can be reflected on.
+During the last decade, sociopedagogical thinking is practiced in terms of sociopedagogical categories or concepts by means of which pedagogic reality can be reflected on.
 In this way, meaningful sociopedagogical essentials could be disclosed.
 These essentials also serve as criteria for the meaningful evaluation of pedagogic situations.
-The search for essentials has, thus, become an important practice in sociopedagogic thinking, as well as for research into the socio-implications of education.
-Sociopedagogics, furthermore. deals with interpersonal relationships in the pedagogic situation-the social life of a child in connection with his/her education.
-The social life of a child is described in terms of the actualization of sociopedagogic essentials.
+The search for essentials has, thus, become an important practice in sociopedagogical thinking, as well as for research into the socio-implications of education.
+Sociopedagogics, furthermore.

+deals with interpersonal relationships in the pedagogic situation-the social life of a child in connection with his/her education.
+The social life of a child is described in terms of the actualization of sociopedagogical essentials.
 The aims of the social education of a child are:

-- (i) That he/she eventually realize a meaningful participation in society. - (ii) That he/she be able to handle various social situations. - (iii) That he/she be able to adapt to changes in society.
+- (i) That he/she eventually realizes a meaningful participation in society. - (ii) That he/she can handle various social situations. - (iii) That he/she can adapt to changes in society.

-Regarding most recent views in the development of sociopedagogic thinking, the following are stated:
+Regarding most recent views in the development of sociopedagogical thinking, the following are stated: